OpenMS/pyopenms-docs/docs/source/chemistry.rst

 ********

-OpenMS has representations for various chemical concepts including molecular formulas, isotopes, amino sequences and modifications.
+OpenMS has representations for various chemical concepts including molecular formulas, isotopes, amino acid sequences and modifications.
 First, we look at how elements are stored in OpenMS:

 .. code-block:: python